coolbeatz71/remwaste-challenge/README.md

 ### Current Issues 😬

-- **The top stepper is scrolling horizontally**: Users might not realize they need to scroll, making navigation frustrating.
+- **The top stepper is scrolling horizontally on Mobile**: Users might not realize they need to scroll, making navigation frustrating.
 Fix: Make it responsive so steps fit properly on all screens.

 - **Card image distortion**: Images are stretched due to incorrect aspect ratio handling.
 Fix: Use object-fit: cover or adjust width-to-height scaling.